danielbodnar/awesome-stars/README.md

 ## api

+- [smithy-lang/awesome-smithy](https://github.com/smithy-lang/awesome-smithy) - Awesome Smithy is a curated list of awesome build-tools, code-generators, examples, and other resources related to the Smithy IDL.
+- [public-apis/public-apis](https://github.com/public-apis/public-apis) - A collective list of free APIs
 - [polygon-io/client-examples](https://github.com/polygon-io/client-examples) - Examples of how to connect to Polygon.io
 - [base/base](https://github.com/base/base) - Base is the foundation for creating modular, unit testable and highly pluggable, server-side node.js applications.
 - [verbose/verb](https://github.com/verbose/verb) - HEADS UP!
 Verb is going though a major transition, we've completely refactored everything from the ground up.
 If you're interested, please see the dev branch.